Research at UKCP

 Special issue EJPC

-We're collaborating with the European Journal of Psychotherapy (EJPC) on a special issue about diversity and inclusion in psychotherapy.
+We're collaborating with the European Journal of Psychotherapy (EJPC) on a special issue entitled “Decolonising psychotherapy and empires of the mind: Opportunities and debates.”
 A call for papers was issued to UKCP members and the selected articles have been sent for peer review.
-More updates to follow shortly.
+More information can be found on our webpage.

 Research Events